Kotlin Multiplatform Help

 Handling web resources

-Here you can find information about preloading resources using browser features and the preload API, as well as caching web resources.
+Here you can find information about preloading resources using browser features and the preload API, caching web resources, and automatic font fallback.

 Preloading of resources for web targets